(Special Bulletin Nov 6 2018):

-Trail to the rim and site of Phantom Ranch where there is a postoffice and eatery.
+The trails provide access to the rim and Phantom Ranch where a post office and eatery are a popular stop for river runners.
 Three different trails meet the river here.
 One to the north rim and two up to the south rim.
 You can hike a fun loop over the Bright Angel bridge and back over the Kaibab bridge.

 Possibly the most difficult and intimidating rapid at lower flows.
 Dark walls rise raggedly on both sides.
 A big clean tongue enters the rapid on the right and flows into big breaking waves and finally into a monster wave hole.

 One strategy is to enter on the tongue, then get left of the bottom hole.
 Another route is to enter between two horns at the top left of the rapid, punch some big waves then easily stay left of the bottom hole.